Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 Impress your family and guests with this delicious classic steak Diane recipe with a tasty mushroom sauce that comes together in under 30 minutes.

-It was a dish that was most often made tableside by the waiters but over the years as rent increased and more tables were put into restaurants, it became unfeasible to continue to do so.
-Steak Diane does have some variations to it and in the past 3-4 decades you’ll notice the addition of mushrooms.
+It was a dish that was most often made tableside by the waiters, but over the years, as rent increased and more tables were put into restaurants, it became unfeasible to continue to do so.
+Steak Diane does have some variations to it, and in the past 3-4 decades, you’ll notice the addition of mushrooms.
 I believe it’s a great addition and adds some more girth to the recipe.

 What Kind of Steak to Use?

-The most traditional cut of meat to use would be beef tenderloin, but you can certainly sub in other cuts of meat that suit your budget and liking.
+The most traditional cut of meat would be beef tenderloin, but you can certainly sub in other cuts of meat that suit your budget and liking.
 Here are some other cuts that would work great:

 Steak Diane Sauce

 One of the most important aspects of steak Diane is the famous sauce that is served with it.
 While similar to a steak au poivre sauce, the steak Diane sauce has some distinct characteristics in the flavor department.
-Here the typical ingredients you would find in the sauce:
+Here are the typical ingredients you would find in the sauce: